-- consumers, including domestic and overseas customers; - growers and producers of domestic and export pig products; - importers of pig products; and - Australian Government, State and Territory agencies involved in monitoring and regulating the use of agricultural and veterinary chemicals in food and the potential resulting residues.
+- consumers, including domestic and overseas customers; - growers and producers of domestic and export food commodities; - importers of agricultural produce and foods; and

+• Australian Government, State and Territory agencies involved in monitoring and regulating the use of agricultural and veterinary chemicals in food and the potential resulting residues.

-7. Impact Analysis
+8. Impact Analysis

 The impact analysis represents likely impacts based on available information.
-The impact analysis is designed to assist in the process of identifying the affected parties, any alternative options consistent with the objective of the proposal, and the potential impacts of any regulatory or non-regulatory provisions.
-The information needed to make a final assessment of this proposal will include information from public submissions.
+The impact analysis is designed to assist in the process of identifying the affected parties, any alternative options consistent with the objective of the application, and the potential impacts of any regulatory or non-regulatory provisions.